raspberrypilearning/trained-vision-app/en/step_1.md

 ## Introduction

 ### What you will make
-Create a game of rock paper scissors that you can play against the computer: you will make the gestures with your hands and have the computer recognise them.
+Create a game of rock, paper, scissors that you can play against the computer: you will make the gestures with your hands and have the computer recognise them.
 In this version of the game, the computer is going to cheat — it will recognise the player's move and choose the object that will beat it!

 Essentially, you'll create a simpler version of the brain of this awesome robot.